dyninst/dyninst/docs/instructionAPI/public/Expression.h.rst

 conversions are handled automatically based on the input types and the output type.
 If both of the results that are combined have defined values, the combination will also have a defined value.
-Otherwise, the combination’s value will be undefined.
+Otherwise, the combination's value will be undefined.

 A user may specify the result of evaluating a given expression.
 This mechanism is designed to allow the user to provide a ``Dereference`` or